owengretzinger/html-resume-template/README.md

 ![](https://i.imgur.com/zmhL0aD.png)

 The other solution works by default without messing with any settings.
-You can use the [@page CSS rule](https://developer.mozilla.org/en-US/docs/Web/CSS/@page) to remove the margins (in my case I put this in `globals.css`):
+You can use the [@page CSS rule](https://developer.mozilla.org/en-US/docs/Web/CSS/@page) to remove the margins:

 ```css
 @page {